cadiblac/jaguililla.github.io/_posts/2014-06-19-the-making-of.md

 ------------------

-I saw some premade themes and sites done with [Jekyll], but finally I started from scratch to have the minimal code I needed for my blog.
+I saw some premade themes and sites done with [Jekyll], but finally I started from scratch to have the minimal code I needed for my blog and to customize it freely from the start.

-First, you have to install the following software in your system:
+In order to blog with [Jekyll], you have to install the following software in your system:
 - Ruby
 - Gem
 - Jekyll (obvious)